newpouy/InstagramHelper/README.md

 If you are calculating the likes on your profile, it makes sense to click the "ADD FOLLOWERS!" button to find the followers who never liked your post.
 This button adds the followers of the user currently being calculated. *Note: it is open question should it add the followers of the user currently being calculated or the followers of the viewer (your followers); if your followers are added, it would help to find the engaged audience of another profile similar to you, and who is currently not following you.*

-The created list could be exported into Excel.
+The created list could be exported into Excel (XLSX/CSV).

 The [same delays' randomization rules](#randomization-of-delay-interval) as for Liker are effective.

 # Mass follow/unfollow

 On the extension's popup applet, click the "Follow/Unfollow!" button.
+Insert the list of the accounts to be followed/unfollowed into the text area and click the appropriate button to start the process.
+The input is either usernames or user ids.
+It is better and safer to use user id, as the extension needs to resolve the username to the user id anyway, and also the account's username could be easily changed by the account's owner, but user id always remains the same.

 The [same delays' randomization rules](#randomization-of-delay-interval) as for Liker are effective.